 Appropriate captioning means that a person watching your video without sound would be able to follow along without issue.
 Captions must include proper punctuation and spelling, as well as important background sounds, such as music or applause.
 The text should line up with the spoken words.

-How do I remediate video?
+How do I remediate videos?

-We know that adding captions is time consuming.
+We know that adding captions is time-consuming.
 We also know that you're probably not a video editing expert.
 We are looking at various options to make the process as easy on you as possible, and this is what we've found so far.

 Use a Third Party Vendor